 Plant Care – Begonia Asian Tundra

-Light: Place your Begonia Asian Tundra under bright and indirect sunlight.
-Do avoid direct sunlight because it will cause its leaves to scorch and dry up.
+Light: Place your Begonia Asian Tundra under bright and filtered sunlight.
+And do avoid full sunlight because it will cause its leaves to scorch and dry up.
 Give your plant 4 to 6 hours of morning sun.

-Water: Begonias are relatively vulnerable to root rot caused by overwatering.
-Allow the top surface of the soil to dry up between watering the plant.
+Water: Allow the top surface of the soil to dry up between watering the plant.
 We recommend watering less rather than too much as Begonias can get root rot and other problems.
-Avoid watering its leaves as it will encourage bacteria growth and diseases.
+Avoid watering its leaves as it will lead to bacteria growth and diseases.
 Above all, moderately water the plant’s soil and keep the leaves dry.

-Fun Facts about the Begonia Family: Begonias are flowering plants that belong to the Begoniaceae family.
+Fun Facts about the Begonia genus: Did you know?
+Begonias are flowering plants that belong to the Begoniaceae family.
 It has a lot in common with melons, cucumbers, and pumpkins.
-Begonias are native to South and Central America, Africa, and South Asia and number approximately 1500 species.
-Begonia grows best in locations with indirect sunlight and well-drained, fertile soil in tropical and subtropical climates.
-Begonia has a succulent stem designed for storing water so it’s prepared itself for the dry periods of the year.
-And depending on the species, the Begonia can grow up to 60cm in height!
+Begonias come from South and Central America, Africa, and South Asia and have about 1500 species.
+Begonia grows best in locations with filtered sunlight and fertile soil.
+Begonia has a stem that can store water, so it’s prepared for the dry periods of the year.

 *Product photo shown is for reference only.
 Actual plant colour, type, size & arrangement may differ from the photo.